bomonike/bomonike.github.io/weather-info.md

 ---
 layout: post
 date: "2025-03-26"
-lastchange: "v012 + openweather code :weather-info.md"
+lastchange: "v013 + openweather by zip :weather-info.md"
 file: "weather"
 title: "Weather microclimate"
 excerpt: "How to measure weather metrics at your microclimate."